mapbender/mapbender-documentation/en/elements/export/imageexport.rst

 .. image:: ../../../figures/image_export_configuration.png
      :scale: 80

 * **Title:** Title of the element.
-The title will be listed in "Layouts" and allows to distinguish between different buttons.
+The title will be listed in :ref:`layouts` and allows to distinguish between different buttons.
 The title will be displayed besides the button if "Show label" is activated.

 YAML-Definition
 ---------------